Updated: Sep 27

 We’ll be honest- the price for parking in central Reykjavík is not cheap, but fortunately, you can find parking completely free of charge a bit further away.
 Use this as an opportunity to explore the capital on foot.

 Buy the clothes you need before your trip.

 You don’t want to get to Iceland and find you haven’t packed properly, especially with how much this country’s weather varies.
-Be prepared with plenty of warm, waterproof clothing, and a swimming costume and towel.
+Be prepared with plenty of warm, waterproof clothing, a swimming costume, and a towel.
 It’s likely that these items will cost more in Iceland than in your home country.

 Affordable Trips You Can Take in Iceland

 As long as you have your RV rental, there are Icelandic trips you can take that will cost you very little.
 In fact, aside from food and gas, some will essentially cost you nothing.
 For this reason, it’s best to prepare food to take with you, to avoid buying it along the way.
 Let’s take a look at a few of the best trips to add to your itinerary.

 You’ve probably heard of this one already as it’s Iceland’s most famous tourist route.
 Apart from the parking fee for Þingvellir National Park, should you choose to enter, there are no extra costs for touring the Golden Circle.
 Additionally, entry to Gullfoss waterfall and Geysir Geothermal Area (the other two main stops) are both free.

 This area northwest of Reykjavík contains Snæfellsjökull National Park, which is free to drive around and explore.
 The peninsula has an abundance of hikes, beaches, and beautiful sites to visit, none of which have a fee associated with them.
 It can also be driven around in a day, provided you leave early in the morning.

 The South Coast of Iceland